EUDAT-Training/B2SAFE-B2STAGE-Training/ExampleTrainings/iRODS-User-training/iRODS-User-training.md

 - Do the permissions of the files have any influence on the metadata search?

 ## Exercise: Find the easter bunny (20 min)
-- In the system there are some clues under the attribute 'Easter'.
+- In the system there are some clues under the attribute 'GAME'.
 Gather the clues and download the easter bunny.

 ## iRODS resources (30 minutes, optional)
 (Note: commands and resource hierarchies are still todo)